 - Guaranteed Maximum Price (GMP) Contracts.
 A project can be fast-tracked or a phased GMP job.
 For example, you might require multiple main contracts for each established scope-of-work package.

-- Construction Manager as Agent (CMa) Delivery Methods.
+- Construction Manager as Advisor (CMa) Delivery Methods.
 A main contractor operating as a CMa might need to manage multiple main contracts between an owner and various contractors.

 Yes.
 When using the Main Contracts tool to create multiple main contracts on a single construction project, please be aware of these limitations: